jangel19/jordilopez-portfolio/README.md

-# Jordi Lopez Portfolio 🚧
+# Jordi Lopez Portfolio

-This portfolio is currently under development!
-I'm still finalizing the design, color scheme, and layout — and also waiting to get approved for the GitHub Student Developer Pack to unlock some cool extras.
+Welcome to the first completed version of my personal portfolio website!

+This site highlights who I am, what I’ve built, and where I’m headed as a Computer Science & Math student at UMass Lowell.
+It includes my projects, skills, background, and a contact section for internship opportunities, collaborations, or just connecting.

+---

-### What’s coming:
+### Current Features:
+- Fully responsive, clean UI built with modern tech
-- Project cards with live demos
+- Project cards with descriptions and GitHub links
+- About section with academic background and story
+- Skills & technologies overview
+- Resume download and contact form
+- Interactive particles and animations using Framer Motion

+---

+### Planned Updates:
+- Live demos for featured projects
 - Dark mode toggle
-- Animations and polish using Framer Motion
-- Resume download & contact form
+- More animations & UX polish

-Thanks for stopping by!
-Stay tuned — it’s going to be worth the wait.
+- Refined color palette and design tweaks
+- Improved accessibility and performance

+---

+This project is a living document of my growth, and I’ll continue updating it as I learn, build, and explore new tools.

+Thanks for checking it out!
+Feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/your-link) or open an issue if you have suggestions.